phamminh1998/bank_loans_DA_project/README.md

 </div>

-In the ```overview dashboard```, you can also click on filters for Purpose, Grade, and Verification Status to explore bank loan data for the year 2021.
-Additionally, you can explore a summary of monthly data, bank loan details for each state in the U.S., loan terms, borrower's years of employment, loan purposes, and the homeowner status of the borrower.
-When clicking on these diagrams, the data will interactively change across all diagrams and tables.
+In the **`Overview Dashboard`**, you can filter by **Purpose, Grade,** and **Verification Status** to analyze bank loan data for 2021.
+This dashboard provides insights into **monthly summaries, loan distribution across U.S. states, loan terms, borrower employment history, loan purposes, and homeownership status**.
+Clicking on any diagram dynamically updates all charts and tables for interactive exploration.

 <div align="center">